xeptagondev/performance-app-methodology/methodology/individual-project.md

    markers =('marker_type', lambda x: ', '.join(x.unique()))
 ).reset_index()
 ```
-- GMS rate is calculate as the average of ono-zero values for a `PROJECT_NUMBER`.
+- GMS rate is calculated as the average of ono-zero values for a `PROJECT_NUMBER`.
 ```
 # Group GMS details by PROJECT_NUMBER and calculate the mean GMS_RATE, ignoring zeros
 def mean_ignore_zeros(series):